8 of the best free UX design courses in 2024

 UX Writing Hub’s A Taste of UX Writing

-6. UX Writing Hub’s A Taste of UX Writing
+4. UX Writing Hub’s A Taste of UX Writing

-UX writer is a fairly new job title in the UX field.
+UX writer is a increasingly in-demand job title in the UX field.
 If you want to learn more about what a UX writer does, the UX Writing Hub’s free online intro course is a great option for everyone.
 It’s suited to beginners and long-time UX professionals who want to acquaint themselves with this new area of UX, as well as writers who are wondering if UX writing would be a viable option for them.

 The self-paced course consists of eight brief modules that include lessons and quizzes and it wraps up with a final exercise that brings everything together.
 It covers all aspects of UX writing including topics like understanding microcopy, writing user journeys and creating a content style guide.
 Along the way it teaches you the basics of how UX writing fits into the larger UX design process, ensuring you complete the free UX design course with a thorough understanding of everything UX writing entails.